-Pursuant to sections 25 and 25AA of the Ombudsman Act 1973, I present to the Parliament Part 2 of the annual report of the Ombudsman for the year 2010-11.
+Pursuant to sections 25 and 25AA of the Ombudsman Act 1973, I present to the Parliament Part 2 of the annual report of the Ombudsman for the year 2011-12.
 The report contains the audited financial statements, quantitative measures of the work of my office and other statutory reporting disclosures.

-Part 1 of the annual report, dealing with qualitative operations of my office, was tabled in Parliament on 31 August 2011.
+Part 1 of the annual report, dealing with the statutory functions of my office, was tabled in Parliament on 15 August 2012.